professorlust/Forgotten-Realms/README.md

 * colorama
 * dice

-To install these packages, just type "pip install colorama dice" in your computer's command prompt/terminal.
+To install these packages, just type "pip install colorama dice" in your computer's command prompt/terminal before running the game.